 2. Most subcontractors usually finance the project

-If they can’t manage the risk properly, most subcontractors usually end up financing the project.
+If they cannot manage the risk properly, most subcontractors usually end up financing the project.
 Now by no means are the subcontractors the only people who have to bear a lot of risk on a construction project.
 General contractors do too, and owners have a lot of bargaining power, especially now.

 So they also include one-sided contract provisions that general contractors want to pass down to their subcontractors.
 And suppliers occasionally have to deal with terms and conditions in purchase orders that are given to them.
 That would change the terms and conditions in their credit applications, which they then have to review and make a decision on.